FREQUENTLY ASKED QUESTIONS

 Can I bring my dog to the festival?

 Yes!
 The Foothills Folk Art Festival is dog friendly.

 Where do I park?

-In order to make it easy to get to the festival, free parking shuttles will run every 10 minutes from the Catawba County Government Complex on Southwest Boulevard (U.S. 321 Business) and from Peoples Bancorp Headquarters at the corner of Southwest Boulevard (U.S. 321 Business) and West C Street.
+In order to make it easy to get to the festival, free parking shuttles will run every 10 minutes from the Catawba County Government Complex on Southwest Boulevard (U.S. 321 Business).
 Festival attendees should follow the “PARKING” signs.
 Street parking will be limited, as some lots are designated for volunteers and vendors.
 Click here to visit the Directions/Parking page.

 What will there be to eat at the festival?

 Guests will have plenty of tasty food options at the Foothills Folk Art Festival.
-There will be four food trucks, and a variety of restaurants located around the Courthouse Square that will be serving all day.
-Click here to visit the Food page.
+There will be food trucks and a variety of restaurants located around the Courthouse Square that will be serving all day.
+More information about food at the festival will be available soon.

 What bands are playing at the festival?

 Live music will be performed on two stages throughout the festival, one at the north end of Downtown on Main Avenue and one at the south end of Downtown on College Avenue.
-Click here to visit the Music page.
+More information about music at the festival will be available soon.